AKASHAorg/blog.akasha.world/_posts/2016-07-18-moving-forward-on-all-fronts.md

 ### Closing Thoughts: Preparing for the Marathon

 During these last few weeks we’ve tried as much as possible to stay away from the drama being stirred around "the DAO" fiasco and focus instead on delivering a working alpha version.
-That went well in our opinion, and we feel that we are close to releasing a pre-alpha version very, very soon.
+That went well in our opinion, and we feel that **we are close to releasing a pre-alpha version very, very soon**.

 Nothing is set in stone yet, but things are looking promising.